Types of Meadow

 County Wildlife Site

 Some meadows that are species rich have been designated as County Wildlife Sites because of the special nature of the flora and fauna the meadow supports.
+Many of our most important wildlife sites or areas of priority habitat aren’t statutorily designated, for example within a Site of Special Scientific Interest (SSSI), but are identified within a non-statutory framework run by DBRC in partnership with Devon Wildlife Trust and Devon County Council.
 Could your meadow be next?
-Find the criteria here
+Find out more here.

 More Meadow Creation and Management help and information